Skip to Content

 • Avoid foods that have been sitting out in the open- When food sits out, bacteria can grow and multiply.
 Insects can also land on it and introduce contamination.

-• Avoid unwashed fruits and vegetables- E. coli is a risk if your food wasn’t properly cleaned.
+• Avoid unwashed fruits and vegetables- E. coli is a risk if your food isn’t properly cleaned.

 Drinking water safety in Tijuana